ajb945/UFOs/README.md

 One option for further development is the addition of more information such as maps to also show the density of UFOs appearing in any given areas.

-Another is to include a date range within the filter.
+Another is to include a date range in the filter options.
 As an example how this could help, if someone was to filter by a specific month, they could perhaps see if more UFO sigtings happens on specific days as well.